Ria424/developers-animatesdk-docs/Document_object/Document1.md

 #### Description

-Method; stores specified data with a document.
+Method; Stores specified data with a document.
 Data is written to the FLA file and is available to JavaScript when the file reopens.

 #### Example